Food Tour in Vigan

-Use this page as a starting point for a Vigan walking tour, a free self-guided route, or the Roamee app for Vigan.
+Use this page as a starting point for a Vigan walking tour, a free route, or the Roamee app for Vigan.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Walk Calle Crisologo early morning or late afternoon to avoid the heat.
 Take a calesa ride for the experience but walk to really explore.